SINTEF/Muscade.jl/docs/src/index.md

 CurrentModule = Muscade
 ```

-!!! warning
+!!! info
-    `Muscade.jl` is work in progress.
+    `Muscade.jl` is still under development, and not ready for general usage:

-    - Functionality is incomplete.
+    - New versions may introduce breaking changes in user and element APIs.
-    - Documentation is incomplete.
+    - Graphics generation will be revised.
-    - APIs are subject to change.
+    - New solvers will be added.

 # [Purpose](@id purpose)